 The Guild Program is one of the things that makes All-of-us Express Children’s Theatre a truly unique experience for the youth involved.
 It has been an AECT mainstay since the beginning, allowing participants to gain a deeper appreciation of all aspects of theatre and setting AECT apart from other youth programs.

 When not on stage, participants can work on a variety of crews.
 Sets, Props, Costumes, Makeup, Lights, Sound, and Puppetry Crew (available for select shows only) are Guild Crews.
-A Guild Crew is a crew in which participants can earn different badges.
-The progression of these badges goes from the lowest level, Apprentice, through the Journeyman level, and to the highest level, Master.
+A Guild Crew is a crew in which participants can earn different badges, progressing from the beginner level, Apprentice, through the Journeyman level, and to the highest level, Master.

-Those interested in Directing or Stage Managing should speak to the AECT Artistic Director, Liz Cooke, for more details.
-Aspiring Assistant Directors and Assistant Stage Managers must complete an application (available from Liz) to be considered for these Guild positions.
-Prerequisites, expectations and the time commitment for these roles are explained in the Guild Book.
+Those interested in directing or stage managing should speak to the AECT Artistic Director, Nina Crumpton, for more details.
+Aspiring Assistant Directors and Assistant Stage Managers must complete an application (available from Nina) to be considered for these crew positions.
+Prerequisites, expectations, and the time commitment for these roles are explained in the Guild Book.